Sentra-Brain/sentra-platform/docs/arc42/09_architectural_decisions.md

 ---

-## ADR 001 – LLM Backend Engine: llama.cpp Host-Based
+## ADR 001 – LLM Backend Engine: llama.cpp Host-Based (Deprecated)

 **Decision:**
-Use llama.cpp running directly on the host OS (Ubuntu preferred) as the primary LLM server.
+llama.cpp was used as the initial LLM backend for host-based inference.
+This approach is now deprecated in favor of vLLM (see ADR 010).

 **Rationale:**
-- Maximize GPU efficiency and simplicity.
+- Simplicity and GPU efficiency for early prototypes.
-- Avoid Docker GPU binding complexities in Phase 1.
+- Replaced due to scaling, concurrency, and compatibility needs.

+---

+## ADR 010 – LLM Backend Engine: vLLM (OpenAI-compatible)

+**Decision:**
+vLLM is now the default LLM backend for Sentra Brain, providing OpenAI-compatible APIs, high concurrency, and efficient GPU utilization.
+See [adr/010-replace-llama-server-with-vllm.md](adr/010-replace-llama-server-with-vllm.md) for full context and rationale.

+**Rationale:**
+- OpenAI-compatible API for easy integration
+- High concurrency and batching
+- Efficient GPU memory usage
+- Supports a wide range of HuggingFace models

 ---